-On macOS the -install command can be used to perform the installation steps done when 010 Editor was run for the first time.
-This currently only includes displaying the End-User License Agreement (EULA) and checking if the application has been added to the system path.
+On Linux, macOS, or Windows Portable, the -install command can be used to perform the installation steps done when 010 Editor was run for the first time.
+This currently includes displaying the End-User License Agreement (EULA), checking if the application has been added to the system path (Linux and macOS only), and creating desktop icons and associations (Linux only).
+The -install command can be run if the application location has changed and the system paths need to be updated.